MiriamPapp/photo-forum/docs/pythonsetup.md

 # Download the correct Python installer

-The starting popint for installing Python is the [Download page on www.python.org](https://www.python.org/downloads/).
+The starting point for installing Python is the [Download page on www.python.org](https://www.python.org/downloads/).

 There you can select the version for your operating system.
 Unless you have a *very old*